Unsupervised Multimodal Deepfake Detection Using Intra- and Cross-Modal Inconsistencies: Conclusion

-We have introduced a novel approach to detect deepfake videos, focusing on evaluating the presence of significant temporal fluctuations in their feature consistency.
-To achieve this, we designed two novel loss functions: \emph{}{Intra-Consistency Loss} and \emph{Cross-Consistency Loss}.
-Utilizing the architecture of AdaFace, Whisper, Transformer, and some fully connected layers, we constructed our model and trained it on a dataset comprising of only real videos.
-Our Intra-Cross-Consistency method using Audio-Video performs on-par with state-of-the-art on FakeAVCeleb Dataset, and is more scalable because it does not require any pristine samples during inference, more generalizable because it dose not rely on any particular fake samples, and more explainable because it explicitly discovers verifiable inconsistent portions in a video.
-While the application of the intra-consistency loss alone on unimodal tasks does not have ideal outcomes yet, it introduces a novel way of detecting deepfakes that is consistent with theory and has not been explored before to our knowledge.
-After combining these two methods, we achieved the state-of-the-art in unsupervised detection of deepfake videos in the FakeAV dataset.
-Our findings also reveal several interesting direction for future research.
-First, directly measuring the terms in the proposed information-theoretic upper bound for various deepfake methods can empirically verify the bound and show interesting trends in deepfake videos.
-Second, the proposed intra-consistency loss could be further improved by building inductive biases into the architecture that encourages attending to fine visual details.
+In this work, we introduced a novel theoretical analysis that suggests motion or identity inconsistencies are inevitable in deepfake videos that transfer the motion of a source video to a target video.
+We provided mathematical and empirical evidence for our theoretical claim, and then based on this theory, we proposed unsupervised methods to explicitly detect and pinpoint identity and motion inconsistencies in deepfakes, namely the Intra-modal method and Cross-modal method, and combined them into the Intra-Cross-modal method that achieved a new state-of-the-art performance on the FakeAVCeleb dataset.
+We also showed that our method generalizes to videos of other languages (KoDF Korean speech deepfake dataset), adversarial attacks, and small video compression.
+Furthermore, compared to existing deepfake detection methods, our method is more scalable because it does not require any pristine (real) videos during inference, generalizable because it only trains on real videos, reliable because it does not explicitly use likelihood estimation in high dimensions, and explainable because it explicitly discovers verifiable inconsistent segments in a video.
+Our findings also reveal several interesting directions for future research.
+First, directly measuring the terms in the proposed information-theoretical upper bound in~\cref{sec:theory} for various deepfake methods can empirically verify the bound and reveal interesting trends in deepfake videos.
+Second, we expect the proposed Intra-modal method could be further improved by building inductive biases into the architecture that encourages attending to fine visual details.
 Finally, while we currently only consider talking-head videos, the proposed consistency losses could be applied to other video types such as to full-body videos.